 5: Scottish Fold

-Scottish Folds are instantly recognizable due to their distinctive folded ears, but their personality is just as charming.
+Scottish Folds are easy to spot because their ears are folded, but their personality is just as charming.

 6: Burmese